 Our 440 Amp HVA Charge Controller for use with Wind Turbines, Solar Panels, and/or Hydro Systems is easily one of our most versatile, powerful controllers in our line of equipment.
-In our latest YouTube video, Wyatt gives instructions on how to change the different settings and some general troubleshooting tips.
+In our YouTube video below, Wyatt gives instructions on how to change the different settings and some general troubleshooting tips.

 Some of the features of the HVA include:

 High contrast LED dual volt/amp meters with on/off switch

 Factory wired for both wind and solar

 10,000 Watts!
 8 x 12 Hoffman Box

 Wyatt also shows how to change the controller voltage, extended divert mode, and dump point voltage and what isn’t user changeable!

 The HVA Charge Controller does come with an instructional manual that will be useful in setup and maintenance.